KeremAR/DevOps-Cheat/CLOUD/AWS/Computing-tasks.md

     curl -I http://cmtr-zdv1y551-ec2-es-lb-1632687557.us-east-1.elb.amazonaws.com/
     ```
     **Expected Result:** The command returned a `HTTP/1.1 302 Found` status code with a `Location` header pointing to the `/orders` path, confirming the default action redirect is working correctly.
+## Task: Setting Up Systems Manager to Manage a Private EC2 Instance (CLI Method)

+*This task demonstrates how to enable AWS Systems Manager (SSM) Session Manager for a private EC2 instance.
+The key to solving this task is understanding that in a correctly configured lab environment, the networking infrastructure (like VPC Endpoints) is often pre-configured.
+The solution focuses on the two specific IAM-related "moves" required to grant the instance the necessary permissions, followed by a reboot.*

+### Step 1: Task Analysis & Strategy

+The objective is to enable Session Manager connectivity for a private EC2 instance in exactly "two moves", followed by a reboot.
+Based on a working lab environment, this implies that the networking components are already in place and we only need to configure the instance's identity and permissions.

+The strategy is a clean, two-step IAM configuration:

+1.  **Move 1: Grant Permissions to the IAM Role.** The provided IAM role (`cmtr-zdv1y551-ec2-sms-iam_role`) is missing the permissions needed to communicate with the SSM service.
+The first move is to attach the AWS-managed `AmazonSSMManagedInstanceCore` policy to this role.
+2.  **Move 2: Grant the Role to the EC2 Instance.** The private EC2 instance needs to be granted the permissions from the role.
+The second move is to associate the corresponding IAM Instance Profile (`cmtr-zdv1y551-ec2-sms-instance_profile`) with the private EC2 instance.

+After these two moves, a mandatory reboot allows the instance to assume the new role.
+A crucial final step is to **wait several minutes** for the instance's SSM agent to check in with the service and for the connection status to update in the console.

+### Step 2: Execution via AWS CLI

+First, the environment was configured with the provided AWS credentials for the CLI.

+1.  **Define Names and Get Instance ID:**
+    The following PowerShell commands set up variables for the known resource names and dynamically fetch the new private instance's ID.
+    ```powershell
+    # Define the resource names based on the lab's naming convention
+    $privateInstanceName = "cmtr-zdv1y551-ec2-sms-instance-private"
+    $iamRoleName = "cmtr-zdv1y551-ec2-sms-iam_role"
+    $instanceProfileName = "cmtr-zdv1y551-ec2-sms-instance_profile"

+    # Get the ID of the private instance
+    $privateInstanceId = (aws ec2 describe-instances --filters "Name=tag:Name,Values=$privateInstanceName" --query "Reservations[].Instances[].InstanceId" --output text)
+    ```

+2.  **Move 1: Attach Policy to the IAM Role:**
+    This command grants the necessary SSM permissions to the role.
+    ```powershell
+    aws iam attach-role-policy `
+      --role-name $iamRoleName `
+      --policy-arn arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore
+    ```

+3.  **Move 2: Associate Instance Profile with the Instance:**
+    This command gives the EC2 instance the ability to use the configured role.
+    ```powershell
+    aws ec2 associate-iam-instance-profile `
+      --instance-id $privateInstanceId `
+      --iam-instance-profile Name=$instanceProfileName
+    ```

+4.  **Reboot the Private Instance:**
+    This final command reboots the instance to apply the IAM changes.
+    ```powershell
+    aws ec2 reboot-instances --instance-ids $privateInstanceId
+    ```

+### Step 3: Verification

+Verification requires patience, as the system needs time to synchronize after the reboot.

+1.  **Wait:** After running the reboot command, wait for **3 to 5 minutes**.
+This gives the SSM agent on the instance time to start, assume the new role, and establish a connection with the SSM service endpoints.
+2. Navigate to the **EC2 Dashboard** in the AWS Management Console.
+3. Select the `cmtr-zdv1y551-ec2-sms-instance-private` instance.
+4. Click the **Connect** button at the top.
+5. In the "Connect to instance" screen, select the **Session Manager** tab.
+The "Connect" button should now be enabled.
+6. Click the **Connect** button.
+7.  **Expected Result:** A new browser tab opens with a fully functional shell session into the private instance, confirming the task is complete.
+If the button is not yet enabled, wait another minute and refresh the page.

+---